doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 I chose to name the inverse methods in past-tense, which should indicate that the actual assigning has already taken place and the methods are only used for ensuring consistency of the references.
+This approach is my personal preference, you can choose whatever method to make this work.

 You can see from ``User::addReportedBug()`` and ``User::assignedToBug()`` that using this method in userland alone would not add the Bug to the collection of the owning side in